chestercodes/chester.codes/content/posts/033-2020-08-10-fable-aws-serverless/post.md

 ### Shared code

 A big advantage as described above is the possibility to share code across the front and backend code bases.
-In this case a file called `Shared.fs` is used in both and it contains a couple of simple DTOs to create and receive a customer:
+In this case a file called `Shared.fs` is used in both and it contains a couple of DTOs to create and receive a customer:

 ``` fsharp
 module Shared